OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

  - [] create a function to build a bar line chart
  - [] create a function to show multiple bar charts at the same figure

- - [] find the data about the inflation for 1969-2019, the cost of living
+ - [x] find the data about the inflation/ unemployemt rate for 1969-2019, the cost of living etc.
+ - [] read the data file
+ - [] create a chart to show the umemployment rate over time
+ - [] create a chart to show GDP Growth over time
+ - [] create a char to show Inflation over time
  - [] answer the question : What year there was the biggest monthly benefit per person?
  - [] answer the question : What year there was the biggest SNAP total assistance?
  - [] answer the question : What year there was the max number of participants/recepients?